airgap-it/CMTAT-FA2/readme.md

 ### `kill(self)`

-Wipes irreversebly the storage and ultimately kills the contract such that it can no longer be used.
+Wipes irreversibly the storage and ultimately kills the contract such that it can no longer be used.
 All tokens on it will be affected.
 Only special admin of token id 0 can do this.

 ### `unschedule_snapshot(self, token_id)`